ElenaBonan/Python_projects/Food_recognition/README.md

 ### Visualization

-- <b> Visualization of intermediate activation </b> We plot a 2D image for every channel of the maps
+- <b> Visualization of intermediate activation </b> We plot a 2D image for every channel of the maps.
-- <b> Visualization of the filters </b> We look at which patterns are captured by the filters
+- <b> Visualization of the filters </b> We look at which patterns are captured by the filters.
-- <b> Heatmap of the class activation </b> We look at which part of an image where more involved in the prediction of the class.
+- <b> Heatmap of the class activation </b> We look at which part of an image were more involved in the prediction of the class.